Blogs/AI

 Setup Method 1: Qwen OAuth (Easiest)

-If you just want to get started quickly without managing API keys or extra setup, the Qwen OAuth method is the best option.
+When I wanted to get started quickly without worrying about API keys or configuration, I used the Qwen OAuth method.
+It’s the easiest way to begin experimenting and takes less than a minute to complete.
 It takes less than a minute and requires almost no configuration.

 # Just run this command